"An impressive debut...a dynamic score."

-BULLDOZER started with one song about Robert Moses written by New York singer/songwriter PETER GALPERIN for a NYC Parks Department song writing contest in 2012.
-The song ("Master of the Masterplan"), a folk-styled, Dylan-ish tune, was rejected from the contest for being too long, but survived to receive it's first public performance by Galperin and his band in 2014, appropriately enough, at Greenwich Village's famous Bitter End Club.
+BULLDOZER started with one song about Robert Moses written by New York songwriter/composer PETER GALPERIN for a NYC Parks Department song writing contest in 2012.
+The song ("Master of the Masterplan"), a folk song in the style of early Bob Dylan, was rejected from the contest for being too long, but survived to receive it's first public performance by Galperin and his band in 2014, appropriately enough, at Greenwich Village's famous Bitter End Club.
 Over the next several years the concept grew as Galperin further developed his musical about the man who built and almost broke New York City.
-By early 2016 an abridged version of the show was readied and performed in a series of 5 soldout live music showcases in Manhattan at the Triad Theater and The Cutting Room.
+By early 2016 an abridged version of the show was readied and performed in a soldout series of live music showcases in Manhattan at the Triad Theater and The Cutting Room.

-In November 2017, the full 95-minute, 19-song show had it's Off-Broadway debut at the Theatre at St. Clement's, starring CONSTANTINE MAROULIS (best known for his Tony-nominated performance in ROCK OF AGES and his epic run as a finalist during the heyday of AMERICAN IDOL) as Moses, with WAYNE WILCOX (Broadway credits include: CORAM BOY, PRISCILLA, QUEEN OF THE DESERT, THE NORMAL HEART (Drama Desk Award) and CHAPLIN) as Nelson Rockefeller, MOLLY POPE (recipient of the 2016 Bistro Award for Creative Cabaret Artistry and the 2016 MAC Award for Musical Comedy) as Greenwich Village activist Jane Jacobs, RYAN KNOWLES (originated the role of Buddy in the North American tour of WE WILL ROCK YOU, the Queen musical) as the West Village street singer, and KACIE SHEIK (Broadway, Central Park, West End, National Tour: HAIR (Jeanie) (Helen Hayes nomination -Best Actress) Dir.
-Diane Paulus) as Moses' longtime assistant.
+In November 2017, the full 95-minute, 19-song show had it's Off-Broadway debut at the Theatre at St. Clement's, starring CONSTANTINE MAROULIS (best known for his Tony-nominated performance in ROCK OF AGES and his epic run as a finalist during the heyday of AMERICAN IDOL) as Robert Moses, with WAYNE WILCOX (Broadway credits include: CORAM BOY, PRISCILLA, QUEEN OF THE DESERT, THE NORMAL HEART (Drama Desk Award) and CHAPLIN) as Nelson Rockefeller, MOLLY POPE (recipient of the 2016 Bistro Award for Creative Cabaret Artistry and the 2016 MAC Award for Musical Comedy) as Greenwich Village activist Jane Jacobs, RYAN KNOWLES (originated the role of Buddy in the North American tour of WE WILL ROCK YOU, the Queen musical) as the Washington Square Park street singer, and KACIE SHEIK (Broadway, Central Park, West End, National Tour: HAIR (Jeanie) (Helen Hayes nomination -Best Actress) Dir.
+Diane Paulus) as Moses' longtime assistant (and eventual second wife).

-Directed by KAREN CARPENTER (award-winning director of LOVE LOSS AND WHAT I WORE, by Nora Ephron & Delia Ephron, produced by Daryl Roth; Jonathan Dove’s opera, MANSFIELD PARK; New York Times critics’ pick HANDLE WITH CARE and many others), the show ran for 42 performances, was seen by over 3,000 fans, and was hailed by New Yorker Magazine as "theatrical gold."
+Directed by KAREN CARPENTER (award-winning director of LOVE LOSS AND WHAT I WORE, by Nora Ephron & Delia Ephron, produced by Daryl Roth; Jonathan Dove’s opera, MANSFIELD PARK; New York Times critics’ pick HANDLE WITH CARE and many others), the show ran for 42 performances, and was hailed by New Yorker Magazine as "theatrical gold."

 By 1960, the tide began to turn.
 Led by the writer and activist Jane Jacobs, who was among the first to question not just his tactics, but also his vision of urban renewal, a nascent community movement (with behind-the-scenes support from Nelson Rockefeller) would prove to be Moses’ biggest opponent.
 When he attempts to demolish much of Greenwich Village and Washington Square Park to build yet another expressway, a project he considered crucial to the future economic viability of the city, a remarkable phalanx of opposition will come together and lead to his undoing.